eugbyte/Spring-Java/README.md

 # SpringJava
 Content Management System in Java Spring

 Group Project - fellow contributors: Khine, Peter, Saif, Lara, Zhao Min, Samuel

 # Instructions:
-1.Unzip the file.
+1. Unzip the file.
 In the file, there are one folder (smsFinal) and one database file(team5.sql)

 2. Import database into MySQL:
 - Server/ Data Import/ Import from Disk